ManishDait/j-wordcount/README.md

 # jwc - Java Word Count

-jwc is a command-line tool written in Java that provides functionality similar to the 'wc' command in Ubuntu Linux.
+jwc is a command-line tool written in Java that provides functionality similar to the 'wc' command in Linux.
 It enables users to count words, lines, characters, and bytes in text files.

 ## Features